 The arrival of AIDS in the 1980s in the USA and Europe was the cue for the present backlash against lesbians and gays.
 In the USA the Moral Majority is on the offensive.
-In Britain reactionary crusaders like Manchester Chief Constable James Anderton are beating the drums of anti-gay bigotry.
-In France the right-wing Chirac government has attempted to ban a popular and widely read gay magazine.
-And, as the economic situation shows no signs of improving, these attacks are likely to increase rather than go away.
-A Monitoring of AIDS Victims Bill is being mooted, and AIDS sufferers have been stopped and deported from several countries while travelling in Europe.
+In Britain reactionary crusaders like Manchester Chief Constable James Anderton were beating the drums of anti-gay bigotry.
+In France the right wing Chirac government attempted to ban a popular and widely read gay magazine.
+And, as the economic situation shows no signs of improving, these attacks have increased, not gone away.
+A "Monitoring of AIDS Victims Bill" is being mooted, and people with AIDS have been stopped and deported from several countries while travelling in Europe.
+The Tories launched an open attack on lesbians and gay men with Section 28 and the proposed Clause 25.

 For lesbians and gay men, therefore, the task is to organise to fight moral reaction.
 The relationship of capitalism and its crisis to the level of lesbian and gay oppression reveals, above all else, that the working class is not merely the ally of lesbians and gay men, but the only force capable of waging a successful struggle against moral reaction and its insidious effects (increased physical attacks, legal harassment, discrimination at work etc).
-Lesbians and gay men must not organise a htback' separately from the struggles of the nking class and its organisations.
-The fightback at be organised within these organisations, uning support for the struggle against oppreson.
-At the same time within the lesbian and gay communities' support must be organised for the conomic and political struggles of the working lass.
-Lesbians and gay men must stand in the front ranks of the labour movement as militant class fighters and. at the same time, win that movement to a militant, class fight for lesbian and gay liberation as part of a struggle for socialism.
+Lesbians and gay men must not organise a fightback separately from the struggles of the working class and its organisations.
+The fightback must be organised within these organisations, winning support for the struggle against oppression.
+At the same time within the lesbian and gay "communities" support must be organised for the economic and political struggles of the working class.
+Lesbians and gay men must stand in the front ranks of the labour movement as militant class fighters and, at the same time, win that movement to a militant, class fight for lesbian and gay liberation as part of a struggle for socialism.

-That such a class perspective amongst lesbians and gay men can achieve tangible results has been shown by organisations such as Lesbian and Gays Support the Miners (LGSM) during the Great Strike of the British miners in 1984-85 and, also in Britain, Lesbians and Gays Support the Printers during the 1986 News International strike.
-In both cases a class perspective of solidarity with workers in struggle brought together, and gave a sense of political purpose to, lesbian and gay activists: Not since the decline and fragmentation of the lesbian and gay movement in the 1970s had polities, class politics, been fought for so vigorously.
-The result was not only real solidarity with strikarabut also support from workers for the struggles of lesbians and gay men, notably the progressive politics embraced by the NUM and the participation of miners and their families in the 1985 Pride March.
+That such a class perspective amongst lesbians and gay men can achieve tangible results was shown by organisations such as Lesbian and Gays Support the Miners (LGSM) during the Great Strike of the British miners in 1984-85 and, also in Britain, Lesbians and Gays Support the Printers during the 1986 News International strike.
+In both cases a class perspective of solidarity with workers in struggle brought together, and gave a sense of political purpose to, lesbian and gay activists.
+Not since the decline and fragmentation of the lesbian and gay movement in the 1970s had politics, class politics, been fought for so vigorously.
+The result was not only real solidarity with strikers but also support from workers for the struggles of lesbians and gay men, notably the progressive politics embraced by the NUM and the participation of miners and their families in the 1985 Pride March.

-To build on such developments lesbians and gay men must organise within the labour movement - building union caucuses, united front campaigns, and when necessary and possible coordinating all these activities in a proletarian movement - around a programme for social and political equality and liberation.
+To build on such developments lesbians and gay men must organise within the labour movement - building union caucuses, united front campaigns and, when necessary and possible, co-ordinating all these activities in a proletarian movement - around a programme for social and political equality and liberation.
 The programme we advance now is largely orientated to the British situation, but, we believe, it can be focused and adapted to other countries.
 It is a programme to rally lesbians and gay activists to the class struggle and to rally the working class to the cause of lesbian and gay liberation.